“Highly cinematic with rousing brass flourishes and over-the-top percussion… it immediately commands the listener’s attention.”

 — Nashville Symphony performance with fireworks July 4, 2019 telecast nationally on CMT

-— Naxos recording featured on Living American with Peter Boyer, SiriusXM Symphony Hall, May 2020
+— Naxos recording featured on Living American with Peter Boyer, SiriusXM Symphony Hall, May 2020 and subsequent dates

 Read Program Note